Covid19 Employment Q&A for Employees & Contractors

-12. My workplace is still open.
-Everyone seems healthy but I am concerned that even one or more of my co-workers could have the Corona virus but have no symptoms.
+My workplace is still open.
+Everyone seems healthy but I am concerned that even one or more of my co-workers could have the COVID-19 but have no symptoms.
 What can I do to protect myself from getting the virus?

-Inform your boss of your concerns.
+Inform your boss about your concerns.
 Mention that transmission can occur through the air and that healthy people can be infected.

 Ensure that your employer has implemented social distancing and sanitizing protocols, as well as preventing admission to the workplace to anyone showing symptoms of the virus, having returned from another country, or having been near an infected person over the past two weeks.

 Request permission to work from home.
 If your boss refuses, you might consider requesting an unpaid leave of absence.
 Alternatively, you may notify your employer that the workplace is unsafe.
 You have the right to request an inspection by an Occupational Health and Safety Inspector.
-Should your complaint be upheld, you may have a claim for constructive dismissal.
+If your complaint is upheld, you may have a claim for constructive dismissal.

 In practice, this request may be of limited assistance since an inspection is unlikely occur for many weeks.
 Accordingly, look for options that address both your concerns and those of your employer.

-13. I have developed a cough and high fever recently.
-I may have the Corona virus or possibly just the flu.
+I have developed a cough and high fever recently.
+I may have the COVID-19 or possibly just the flu.
 I need to work since my spouse was laid off, but my boss is not happy with me.
 What should I do?

 Speak with your boss immediately, having taken appropriate social distancing precautions.
 Ask if you can work from home, in order to avoid the risk of infecting your co-workers.
-Meanwhile, get yourself tested by a doctor to determine whether or not you actually have the virus.
+Meanwhile, get yourself tested by a doctor, pharmacy or testing centre to determine whether or not you actually have the virus.
 Put your health first, and that of your co-workers and family a close second.